education.vic.gov.au

 Policy

-The purpose of this policy is to outline the various types of Victorian government specialism schools and programs available to students and to ensure enrolment criteria in these schools and programs are consistently applied.
+The purpose of this policy is to outline the various types of Victorian government specialism schools and programs available to students.

 Summary

-• Specialism schools and programs must ensure that selection criteria for enrolment are consistently applied.
+• Specialism schools and programs must ensure that special entry criteria for enrolment or attendance are consistently applied when selecting students.

-• In addition to selective entry high schools, there are a broad range of other specialism schools and programs — refer to each school’s website for enrolment criteria.
+• There are a broad range of specialism schools and programs – refer to each school’s website for specific enrolment criteria.

 Details